-The course is designed to broaden understanding of human growth and development across the life span with emphasis on the interwoven domains of development (physical, cognitive, social, spiritual, and emotional) and the contextual factors influencing each.
-Issues related to gender and culture are considered.
-Particular attention is paid to the effect of the individual's overall level of development in the counseling process and capacity for effective leadership.
-Theoretical, practical, and research perspectives will be examined as they apply to the professions of counseling and leadership.
+The course is designed to broaden the understanding of human growth and development across the life span.
+The course emphasizes the interwoven nature of development domains (physical, cognitive, social, spiritual, and emotional) and the contextual factors influencing each.
+The critical nature of cultural implications within human development are explored.
+Theoretical, practical, and research perspectives will be examined as they apply to the counseling professions.
+Cross-listed with RHB 508.